 ____ Complete an Internship Proposal (To Dr. Kerr).

 ____ Have your intern supervisor fill out the Job Description Form (To Dr. Kerr).

 Once approved, you must register for the internship.
 Fill out the Internship Registration and the Consent and Release forms on the Student Handbook page.

-During Internship_____ Meet with Dr. Kerr in the first week of classes or at the beginning of the summer to get a copy of the HIST 691 syllabus and set up a meeting schedule.
+_____ Meet with Dr. Kerr prior to the start of the semester to obtain a copy of the HIST 691 syllabus and set up a meeting schedule.

-_____ Write final paper (12-15 pages) critically evaluating internship experience .
+_____ Write final reflection essay critically evaluating internship experience.

 _____ The AU Career Center will send an evaluation form directly to your internship supervisor.
 Remind your supervisor that the evaluation form must be returned to the Career Center in order for you to receive a final grade.
 Evaluations will be confidential unless your supervisor requests that it be shared with you.